 Liability is limited to direct losses or damage to physical property where the loss has been caused by a breach of the agreement; it excludes events beyond the NO’s reasonable control.

-In 2014 some distributors and retailers renegotiated their NSAs to include service standards relating to the development, monitoring and use of distribution networks.
+Some NSAs have service standards relating to the development, monitoring and use of distribution networks.
 Of particular relevance to gas quality are service standards providing for:

 Response times to emergencies;